 The alternate term, spectral power distribution (SPD) is used in some other (non-astronomy) fields.

 Plotting by wavelength versus plotting by frequency has consequences: the peak wavelength differs in the two cases if each is plotted linearly, a consequence of plotting density functions over values that have a reciprocal relationship.
 Taking black-body spectrum as an example, plotting wavelengths by millimeter (0 mm, 1 mm, 2 mm, 3 mm, ...) crowds all the infrared, visible light, ultraviolet, etc., between 0 and 1 and spreads radio over a wide range.
 Plotting frequency by 100 GHz (0 GHz, 100 GHz, 200 GHz, 300 GHz, ...) crowds the radio into 0-300 GHz and spreads the others over the rest.
-The CMB (black-body) SED's peak is cited at various valid wavelengths and frequencies, each representing a temperature of 2.72548 K, differing according to how it is plotted:
+The CMB (black-body) SED's peak is cited at various valid wavelengths and frequencies, though each SED is an accurate representation of the black-body spectrum for temperature 2.72548 K:

 |plotted by||peak frequency||peak wavelength||peak photon energy|